nokotaro/misskey/CONTRIBUTING.md

 * Test codes are located in `/test`.

 ## Continuous integration
-Misskey uses CircleCI for automated test.
+twista uses CircleCI for automated test.
 Configuration files are located in `/.circleci`.

 ## Glossary